Three Great Cycling Rides in Sonoma County

 It's hard to beat Sonoma County as a cycling destination.
 The range of terrain is so vast that it practically guarantees you'll never get bored.

-Hop on your road bike one day, and you’ll take off exploring a back-country road in a bucolic valley filled with vineyards (or a steep stretch of coast highway edging the ocean.
+Hop on your road bike one day, and take off exploring a back-country road in a bucolic valley filled with vineyards, or a steep stretch of coast highway edging the ocean.

 The best thing is that there's something wonderful for every level of rider.
 If you're a rank beginner or a family with young kids, there are plenty of fun — and flat! — routes to keep novices happy.
 And if you're a veteran of Race Across America or the USA Pro Challenge Professional Cycling Race — well, you will love the challenge of Monte Rio's King Ridge.